kinode-dao/kinode-book/src/chess_app/chat.md

 So, at this point you've got a working chess game with a frontend.
 There are a number of obvious improvements to the program to be made, as listed at the end of the last chapter.
-The best way to understand those improvements is to start exploring other areas of the docs, such as the chapters on capabilities-based security and the networking protocol, for error handling.
+The best way to understand those improvements is to start exploring other areas of the docs, such as the chapters on [capabilities-based security](../process-capabilities.md) and the [networking protocol](../networking_protocol.md), for error handling.

 This chapter will instead focus on how to *extend* an existing program with new functionality.
 Chat is a basic feature for a chess program, but will touch the existing code in many places.
 This will give you a good idea of how to extend your own programs.

-We need to alter at least 4 things about the program:
+You need to alter at least 4 things about the program:
-- the request-response types it can handle (i.e. the protocol itself)
+- The request-response types it can handle (i.e. the protocol itself)
-- the incoming request handler for HTTP requests, to receive chats sent by our node
+- The incoming request handler for HTTP requests, to receive chats sent by `our` node
-- the outgoing websocket update, to send received chats to the frontend
+- The outgoing websocket update, to send received chats to the frontend
-- the frontend, to display the chat
+- The frontend, to display the chat

-We'll handle them in that order.
-First, let's look at the types we use for request-response now:
+Handling them in that order, first, look at the types used for request-response now:
 ```rust
 #[derive(Debug, Serialize, Deserialize)]
 enum ChessRequest {